Gabrielle Medina: Storylines

 Upon his return to Llanview, Asa divorces Gabrielle, throwing her out of the mansion and leaving her with no clothes, no money, and no home.
 Angry with his father, Bo invites Gabrielle to live with him in his garret but demands that she find herself a job.
 Gabrielle overhears information with which she can blackmail Todd Manning (Roger Howarth) to give her a job as Style Editor of his newspaper, The Sun.
 Bo suspects foul play and demands the truth from Gabrielle.
 When she finally admits to her crimes, she expects that Bo will throw her out of his home, but he surprises her by asking her to stay.
 Gabrielle and Bo grow very close while living together, and they eventually fall in love and begin dating seriously, which allows her to become a less vindictive person.
 When Bo's ex-wife, Nora Hanen (Hillary B. Smith), becomes the Assistant District Attorney, Gabrielle becomes jealous and insecure with her relationship with Bo, but he assures her that he and Nora are over.
 When Gabrielle learns that Matthew is really Bo's son, she keeps the truth from them both but eventually confesses to Bo.
-Nora is furious, but Bo forgives Gabrielle and assures her that he doesn't want to break up because of it and that he still wants Gabrielle in his life.
+Nora is furious, but Bo forgives Gabrielle and assures her he still wants Gabrielle in his life.

 After Gabrielle and Bo have a fight one night, she gets drunk and is taken advantage of by Troy MacIver (Ty Treadway).
 Despite her insistence that it was a mistake, Troy pursues Gabrielle to the point of near stalking her.
-Their clandestine meetings are caught on video by Jen Rappaport (Jessica Morris), and the footage soon becomes evidence in a possible homicide.
+Their clandestine meetings are caught on video by Jennifer Rappaport (Jessica Morris), and the footage soon becomes evidence in a possible homicide.
 Gabrielle destroys the evidence in a panic but promises to make up for it by going undercover to expose Troy's crimes.
-The plan goes wrong and Troy kidnaps Gabrielle and locks her in a morgue to die.
-Bo comes to her rescue just in time.
+The plan goes wrong and Troy kidnaps Gabrielle and locks her in a morgue to die, but Bo rescues her.
 Gabrielle's son, Al, soon becomes sick and in need of a liver transplant.
 Gabrielle offers to give part of her liver to save his life, but Al dies when the procedure fails.
 Grief-stricken, Gabrielle breaks off her engagement to Bo and moves out of the apartment.
 Bo convinces her not to give up on life, and the two resume their engagement after she moves back in.
-On New Year's Eve of 2003, Gabrielle is murdered by serial killer Dr. Stephen Haver (Matthew Ashford).
+On New Year's Eve of 2003, Gabrielle is murdered by serial killer Stephen Haver (Matthew Ashford).

-When Bo is shot by Troy at the series finale in 2012, Gabrielle appears to Bo from Heaven, encouraging him to stay with her in the afterlife and "pick up where they left off".
+When Bo is shot by Troy at the series finale in 2012, Gabrielle appears to Bo from Heaven, encouraging him to stay with her in the afterlife and resume their romance.